deadcoast/PACER/docs/pacer/pacer-spec.md

-# PACER Specification v1.0 (Authoritative)
+# PACER Specification v1.1 (Authoritative)
 **PACER — Project Actions, Constraints & Evidence Register**

-This document defines the **authoritative, normative** specification for PACER v1.0.
+This document defines the **authoritative, normative** specification for PACER v1.1.
 Implementations **MUST** follow this specification to claim PACER compatibility.

+> **AI/LLM Priority**: This format is optimized for AI consumption and automation.
+Human readability is a bonus, not a primary feature.

 > Normative keywords (MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, OPTIONAL) are to be interpreted as described in RFC 2119.